Gina Crampton: Southern Steel

 Between 2012 and 2020, Crampton made 98 senior appearances for Southern Steel, initially in the ANZ Championship and later in the ANZ Premiership.
 In 2016 she was a member of the Steel team that finished the season as ANZ Championship minor premiers.
 She was subsequently named the 2016 New Zealand ANZ Championship Player of the Year.
 In 2017 she was a member of the Steel team that won both the inaugural ANZ Premiership and Super Club titles.
 In 2018 she was vice-captain to Wendy Frew as Steel went onto to retain their title.
 In 2019 and 2020, together with Te Huinga Reo Selby-Rickit, Crampton co-captained Steel.

 In 2019 Crampton was also named the ANZ Premiership Player of the Year.

 Northern Stars

 In September 2020, it was announced that Crampton would be switching from Southern Steel to Northern Stars for the 2021 ANZ Premiership season.
 In May 2021, in a Round 2 match against Mainland Tactix, Crampton made her 100th senior league appearance.
+Crampton made herself unavailable for the 2024 ANZ Premiership season and the rest of the 2023 Silver Ferns season after the 2023 Netball World cup to join her partner in New York.